 Although normal fibroblast suppresses tumor, TAF promotes tumorigenesis by remodeling ECM through increasing proliferation, enhanced EM production and unique cytokine secretion.
 Besides, TAFs secrets TGF-β which supports the establishment of the desmoplastic stroma causing immune-excluded phenotype.

 In general, those immune cells related to adaptive immunity, such as CD4, CD8 and M1 are significantly associated with immune activation.
 On the opposite, Treg, MDSC and M2 are mostly immune suppressive.
 Here is an informative schematic from Brett Burkholder's paper (PMID: 24440852) describing the major immune cells / cytokine interaction in tumor microenvironment.

 After all, the tumor environment is highly heterogeneous with all kinds of cell types / cytokine interacting with each other.
 The components mentioned above are so far widely studied for their role on modulating tumor environment.
 Besides, the entire immune-oncology (IO) cycle as a complex biological process goes far more beyond what have been discussed above.
 Much more factors may affect IO cycle including:

 The ability of APC to capture and present epitope

 The expression of immune checkpoint inhibitors

-The discussion of these additional factors on IO cycle level maybe worth a seperate talk in the futher.
+The discussion of these additional factors on IO cycle level maybe worth a separate talk in the future.